JudePark96/blog/about.md

 By the way, I love travel.
 Do you wanna see my travel log? go to [Travel Log](https://judepark96.github.io/blog/travel_log/#1)!

 ---

 **09. 08.
 20.**

-Recently, I've made the crawling system to collect data using Selenium and Python 3.
+I made the crawling system to collect data using Selenium and Python 3.
 Watch out [Paper-Crawling](https://github.com/JudePark96/paper-crawling)!

+---

+**11. 06.
+20.**

+I got accepted to Division of Computer Science and Engineering at Jeonbuk National University (JBNU) as a master course student!

+My main research area will be Natural Language Processing!
+It will be very excited!
+Thank you for huge support from my all friends!